Second Grade ELA Curriculum

 First Grade is a time of rapid growth and development of reading and writing skills.
 Most students enter first grade able to read simple pattern books, recognize some sight words, and use letter sounds to help identify new words.
 By the end of first grade, students are reading short books fluently.
 They have a large sight word vocabulary and many strategies for decoding unfamiliar words.
 Their academic vocabulary has expanded rapidly and they are able to discuss the books they have read describing characters and plot, or remembering facts that were learned through reading.
 First graders’ writing skills also undergo significant development throughout the year.
 By the end of the year, they are producing stories, letters, and short informational reports.
 Their spelling skills have improved so that it is much easier to read their writing and they are experimenting with longer and more complex sentences.

 First grade teachers continue to engage in daily read aloud with their students.
-The process of reading books aloud gives all students an opportunity to engage with complex texts that might be above their personal reading levels, and provides important practice in reading comprehension and discussion skills.
+The process of reading books aloud gives all students an opportunity to engage with complex texts that might be above their personal reading levels, and provides important practice in listening comprehension and discussion skills.
 Within the reading and writing workshops, skills are modeled and then practiced independently and in partnerships with other students.
 An important goal of our first grade literacy program is to develop reading and writing stamina.
 The more students practice reading and writing, the more they will enjoy it and improve their skills.

 Word work is also an important part of the first grade literacy program.
 Building on kindergarten skills, we provide structured, sequential instruction in phonics, spelling, and word study.
 The goal is to build fluency with reading and writing skills.